Share on your favorite

 Unimpressive - Someone who is not very interesting or noteworthy.

-Root - The root of a plant or tree.
+Root - The base of a plant underground.

 Motivation - The power to keep doing something for a long time.